Constitution of South Korea: History

 With the May 16 coup of Park Chung Hee in 1961, the 1960 version was nullified, and in 1962, the Third Republic's Constitution was passed.
 The document returned to a presidential system.
 It had a number of similarities to the United States Constitution, such as presidential elections held by the National Assembly in the event of a tie and carrying out judicial review by the ordinary Supreme Court instead of a specialized Constitutional Court, though in practice military government would continue in some form until democratization.
 In 1972, Park extended his rule with the Fourth Republic's constitution, called the Yushin Constitution, which gave the president sweeping (almost dictatorial) powers and permitted him to run for an unlimited number of six-year terms.
 In the 5th amendment carried out during the Park Chung-hee regime, the presidential-centered system and the monolithic National Assembly were adopted.
 This made it possible to quickly process legislation between the legislature and the administration, but since the Park Chung-hee regime seized power through a military coup, collusion between the administration and the legislature was facilitated.
-Furthermore, the structure of the judiciary was partially reduced as the Constitutional Court was abolished and the right to examine unconstitutional laws was transferred to the court.

-In the 6th amendment that took place afterwards, the continued tenure of the president was extended from the second to the third term,.
-And at the same time, the requirements for impeachment against the president were strengthened.
-As a result, the authority of the administration(especially the president) increased, and at the same time, the authority of the National Assembly was weakened like in the Syngman Rhee administration.
-In addition, in the 7th amendment, the State Council for Unification Subjects was newly established.
-The authority of the president was strengthened compared to the 6th amendment, and the contents of these powers were also described in the Constitution.
+In addition, at this time, the structure of the judiciary was partially reduced as the Constitutional Court was abolished and the right to examine unconstitutional laws was transferred to the court.
+In the 6th amendment that took place afterwards, the continued tenure of the president was extended from the second to the third term, and at the same time, the requirements for impeachment against the president were strengthened.
+As a result, as in the Syngman Rhee administration, the authority of the administration, especially the president, increased, and at the same time, the authority of the National Assembly was weakened.
+In addition, in the 7th amendment, the State Council for Unification Subjects was newly established, and the authority of the president was strengthened compared to the 6th amendment, and at the same time, the contents of these powers were also described in the Constitution.